 A complete prize nomination consists of the following items; please pay particular attention to the notes and exceptions:

 - A nomination form.
 This is required even if a person is self-nominating.
 The prize committee will not know whether a person has self-nominated or been nominated by someone else.

 - The candidate's curriculum vitae (CV).

 - A bibliography of the candidate's published articles.
 Exception: Not required for the Chambliss Amateur Achievement Award; if possible, please substitute the candidate's website URL and/or pointers to any other documents or publications that provide evidence of the candidate's contributions.

 - Abstracts of three publications illustrative of the candidate's merit.
 Exception: Not required for the Chambliss Amateur Achievement Award.

 - Three letters of support.
 Self-nominees may not write letters of support for themselves; all three letters of support must come from other people.
 To submit a letter of support directly to the AAS Secretary without it being seen by the nominator and/or the candidate, please upload it using our AAS Prize Letter of Support Form (see Related below).
-Note: For the Cannon Award and the Pierce and Warner Prizes, we don't want the prize-committee members to know which candidates were nominated by others and which candidates nominated themselves.
-Accordingly, all three letters of support for these prizes must say something like "I'm writing to support the nomination of [candidate's name]" rather than "I'm writing to nominate [candidate's name]."
-Any letter in support of the Cannon Award or Pierce or Warner Prize that suggests that the author is directly "nominating" the candidate rather than "supporting the nomination of" the candidate will be returned for a rewrite.
+Note: We don't want the prize-committee members to know which candidates were nominated by others and which candidates nominated themselves.
+Accordingly, all three letters of support must say something like "I'm writing to support the nomination of [candidate's name]" rather than "I'm writing to nominate [candidate's name]."
+Any letter of support that suggests that the author is "nominating" the candidate rather than "supporting the nomination of" the candidate will be returned for a rewrite.

 - The candidate's birth date and month/year of PhD.
 Note: This is required only for the Cannon Award and the Pierce and Warner Prizes because of their age and length-of-career restrictions.